 Kent County, Belmont, Northeast Gravel

-This site is located at 3769 Cannonsburg Road, NE and is approximately 20 acres in size.
-Currently a golf course, the site was formerly a licensed landfill that operated from 1966 – 1979.
-During that time, the site contained three disposal areas, including a Wolverine World Wide tannery waste area, a plating waste area, and a domestic refuse area.
-EGLE used state funding to sample nearby vulnerable drinking water wells starting in October 2017.
-These results were reported and tracked in EGLE’s overall North Kent County PFAS Investigation.
 EGLE requested Northeast Gravel Company (now Boulder Creek Development Company, LLC (BCDC) to conduct additional investigation and response actions; once EGLE was provided with the report summarizing these actions, it was determined this property should be reported as its own MPART site.
-BCDC is sampling drinking water wells surrounding the golf course greens north of 7 Mile Road at the request of EGLE based on BCDC’s use of PFAS contaminated irrigation water north of 7 Mile Road.
+BCDC also sampled drinking water wells surrounding the golf course greens north of 7 Mile Road at the request of EGLE based on BCDC’s use of PFAS contaminated irrigation water north of 7 Mile Road.

-- To date, a total of 15 homes located in the initial residential well sampling effort surrounding the golf course greens north of 7 Mile Road have been sampled.
+- To date, a total of 17 homes located in the initial residential well sampling effort surrounding the golf course greens north of 7 Mile Road have been sampled.
+All of the sample results are below 70 ppt for PFOA & PFOS, and below the proposed maximum contaminant levels.
+All sample results are reflected on the sampling chart.

 - A total of 18 homes located directly adjacent to the golf course greens north of 7 Mile Road were presumptively offered point-of-use filters (instead of being sampled), based on previous independent sampling completed by homeowners, which identified the presence of PFAS in shallow well groundwater.

-- EGLE will continue to oversee the response actions taken by the responsible party under Part 201.
+- EGLE will continue to oversee the response actions taken by the responsible party under Part 201 and continue to meet with them to get updates on the work being performed.
 Additional response actions are needed by the responsible party to determine the full extent of PFAS contamination and address the PFAS contamination migrating off the property.

 Residential Well Testing/Alternate Water Information